projectcontour/contour-operator/design/gateway-api.md

-# Service APIs
+# Gateway API

-This document outlines a design for implementing [Service APIs][1] in Contour Operator.
+This document outlines a design for implementing [Gateway API][1] in Contour Operator.

 ## Goals

-- Manage Contour and dependent resources using Service APIs.
+- Manage Contour and dependent resources using Gateway API.

 ## Non Goals

-- Support application-level Service APIs, i.e. xRoute.
+- Support application-level Gateway APIs, i.e. xRoute.
 These APIs will be supported by Contour directly according to Issue [2809][2].

 ## Definitions